navin5556/hashicorp-naveen/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/04 - Terraform_Module_Scope.md

 ## Task 1: Resources within Child Modules

-In principle any combination of resources and other constructs can be factored out into a module, but over-using modules can make your overall Terraform configuration harder to understand and maintain, so we recommend moderation.
-A good module should raise the level of abstraction by describing a new concept in your architecture that is constructed from resource types offered by providers.
+Basically, you can organize different things in Terraform into modules.
+However, using modules too much can make your overall setup more complicated and challenging to manage.
+It's best to use modules wisely.
+A helpful module should simplify things by introducing a new idea in your architecture made up of resource types provided by Terraform.

 Let's take a closer look at the auto scaling group module that we are calling to further understand which resources are used to construct the module.
 Inside our `main.tf` we can see that the autoscaling module we are calling is being sourced from the [Terraform Public Module registry](https://registry.terraform.io/modules/terraform-aws-modules/autoscaling/aws/latest), and we are passing 10 inputs into the module.